-What are the typical loads?
+What are the typical loads in bearing walls?

 An example of this condition occurs in warehouse buildings where a series of joists rest directly on the perimeter walls.
 Another example occurs in parking garage buildings, where a wall supports a series of double-Tee precast members.